adamco9090/swagger-ui/README.md

 requestInterceptor | MUST be a function.
 Function to intercept try-it-out requests.
 Accepts one argument requestInterceptor(request) and must return the potentially modified request. responseInterceptor | MUST be a function.
 Function to intercept try-it-out responses.
-Accepts one argument responseInterceptor(response) and must return the potentially modified response. showMutatedRequest | If set to `true` (the default), uses the mutated request returned from a rquestInterceptor to produce the curl command in the UI, otherwise the request before the requestInterceptor was applied is used.
+Accepts one argument responseInterceptor(response) and must return the potentially modified response. showMutatedRequest | If set to `true` (the default), uses the mutated request returned from a rquestInterceptor to produce the curl command in the UI, otherwise the request before the requestInterceptor was applied is used. supportedSubmitMethods | An array of the HTTP methods (lowercased) that will have the `Try it out` option available.
+An empty array disables all methods.
+This does not filter the operations from the display.
+The default is to allow all methods.

 ### Plugins